smerritt/pyblink1/README.md

 Requirements
 ============
  - pyusb >= 1.0.0
+ - a pyusb backend such as libusb or openusb
  - probably has to run with root privileges on Linux in order to send raw USB messages

 License